aise-workshop/prepare/README.md

 1. Open Docker Desktop from the Start menu
 2. Wait for it to start (you'll see a whale icon in the system tray)
 3. Run the check script again

+### Tools Not Found After Installation
+If you installed tools but the script still doesn't find them:
+1. **Close ALL terminal/PowerShell windows**
+2. Open a new terminal/PowerShell window
+3. Run the check script again
+4. If still not working, **restart your computer**
+5. The tools should now be available

+### Internet Connection Issues
+If installation fails with network errors:
+1. Check your internet connection
+2. Disable VPN if you're using one
+3. Try installing tools manually from the provided links
+4. Check if your firewall/antivirus is blocking downloads

 ## 📝 Workshop Preparation Checklist